Let's learn how to perfectly cook Corn on the Cob in the Instant Pot Pressure Cooker, which is easier and faster than ever.

 Pressure cook on High Pressure for 5 minutes, then quick release.

 Leftover corn on the cob will keep in the fridge for up to 3-5 days in shallow airtight containers.
-Or, Remove corn kernels from the cob and freeze them in an airtight container or freezer bag for 10-12 months.
+Or, remove corn kernels from the cob and freeze them in an airtight container or freezer bag for 10-12 months.

-More Instant Pot Basic Series
+More Instant Pot 101 Recipes

 Instant Pot Corn on the Cob